awandahl/choosing_journal/index.md

 ## 2. Check coverage/indexing in major bibliographic databases

+#### *The aim is to check that my journal is covered in as many databases as possible.
+The reason for this is that you really want to findable an seen by your colleagues.
+If your know that your colleagues use a specific database when they look for information in your topic, then make sure that your upcoming article will be included in that source.*

-    Google Scholar is not a major bibliographic database!
+Remember that Google Scholar isn't a major bibliographic database even though it's a very common tool for information searching!
-    Database indexing is often indicated on the journal webpages, see example at T&F
+Note that database indexing often is indicated on the journal webpages, [see example at T&F](https://www.tandfonline.com/action/journalInformation?journalCode=cdss20).

 General databases: